Frequently Asked Questions

 No, this is neither a sales tax nor a real estate transfer tax.
 It is income tax withholding.
 The principle is similar to income tax withholding by employers.
 The buyer withholds Alabama income tax from the payment to the nonresident seller.
 The buyer is responsible for providing the seller with a copy of Form WNR and Form WNR-V. The seller will attach a copy of Form WNR to the appropriate Alabama income tax return to claim credit for the taxes paid.
 The taxes withheld and remitted by the buyer to the Alabama Department of Revenue will be considered as an estimated tax payment made on behalf of the seller.

-So the nonresident seller is still required to file a Alabama income tax return, even with the withholding?
+- So the nonresident seller is still required to file an Alabama income tax return, even with the withholding?

 Section 40-18-86, Code of Alabama 1975, generally requires that 3 or 4 percent of the purchase price be withheld.
 However, if the gain recognized on the sale is less than the purchase price, and the seller provides the buyer with an Affidavit of Seller’s Gain (see Form NR-AF2), then the buyer may withhold 3 or 4 percent of the amount of the gain.
 If the amount to be withheld, as based on the purchase price or the gain, is greater than the net proceeds of the transfer, then only the net proceeds need be withheld and remitted by the purchaser.
 Generally, the net proceeds of the sale are the net payments to the transferor as shown on the closing statement, but “net proceeds ” may be calculated as the amount of money and other consideration received by the seller after deducting mortgage or other secured debt, ad valorem taxes, sales commissions, title premiums, survey expense, costs for environmental and other reports, and all other closing costs and expenses.

 - Are only transactions which result in taxable income to the seller subject to withholding?